akka/akka/akka-docs/intro/getting-started-first-java.rst

 As you can see we already have a Java source file called ``App.java``, let's now rename it to ``Pi.java``.

 We also need to edit the ``pom.xml`` build file.
 Let's add the dependency we need as well as the Maven repository it should download it from.
+The Akka Maven repository can be found at `<http://akka.io/repository>`_ and Typesafe provides `<http://repo.typesafe.com/typesafe/releases/>`_ that proxies several other repositories, including akka.io.
 It should now look something like this:

 .. code-block:: xml